Bissen

 Bissen (/de/; Biissen /lb/) is a commune and town in central Luxembourg, in the canton of Mersch.
 It is situated on the river Attert.

-As of 2024, the town of Bissen, which lies in the east of the commune, has a population of 3,449.
+As of 2025, the town of Bissen, which lies in the east of the commune, has a population of 3,505.
 Bissen is home to a steel factory, operated by ArcelorMittal, the world's second-largest steel manufacturer.
+The town is also home to FC Atert Bissen, who won the National Divison in 2026.